christopher-besch/homepage/src/articles/03_installing_gentoo/installing_gentoo.md

 <Spacer />

 ## Disabling the PC Speaker
-I ran into the weird problem that my pc speaker, that squeaky little piezo thing, just didn't shut up and constantly annoyed me when I mistyped a command.
+I ran into the weird problem that my pc speaker, that squeaky little piezo thing, just didn't shut up and constantly annoyed me when I mistyped a command or hit some unbound key in Firefox.
 A sustainable solution to this problem is to disable the appropriate kernel module by creating the file `/etc/modprobe.d/blacklist.conf` and writing this line:
 ```bash
 blacklist pcspkr